readmeio/legal/Privacy-Policy.md

-This Privacy Policy governs the manner in which ReadMe.io collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.readme.io website ("Site").
-This privacy policy applies to the Site and all products and services offered by ReadMe.io.
+This Privacy Policy governs the manner in which ReadMe collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.readme.com website ("Site").
+This privacy policy applies to the Site and all products and services offered by ReadMe.

 ## Content Overview